sCrypt-Inc/scryptTS-docs/docs/tutorials/ordinal-lock.md

 signerRef.current = signer;
 ```

-### Load Inscriptions
+### Load Ordinals

-After users connect wallet, we can get the their address.
-Call the 1Sat Ordinals API to retrieve inscriptions on this address.
+After a user connect wallet, we can get the his address.
+Call the 1Sat Ordinals API to retrieve ordinals on this address.

 ```ts
 useEffect(() => {